Choosing a Car

 Electronic Stability Control (ESC) helps to prevents skids.
 If it detects that a car is about to skid, it reduces engine power and brakes individual wheels to prevent it.
 ESC significantly reduces the risk of crashes caused by loss of control and skidding, and has been mandatory on all new types of cars in the EU since 2011 and on all new cars since 2014.

-Power steering can make it easier to turn the steering wheel.
+Power Steering can make it easier to turn the steering wheel.

 Sat Navs can be very helpful, but make sure you set the destination before you set off, and don't automatically follow its instructions as its map may be out of date.
-If you are using a portable SatNav that is not built into the dashboard, position it safely, out of the way of airbags and where it does not obstruct your vision.
+If you are using a portable SatNav that is not built into the dashboard, position it safely, out of the way of airbags and in a position where it does not obstruct your vision.

 Speed Warning Technology gives the driver a visual and/or audible warning if they exceed a pre-set speed.
 Some systems also show the speed limit of the road they are on.
 They are often, but not always, incorporated into SatNavs, but some vehicles have built-in technology.

 Tyre Pressure Monitoring Systems monitor the pressure of each tyre and warn the driver if one or more is incorrectly inflated.
-Drivers still need to manually check tyre pressures, tread depths and tyre condition regularly.
+Drivers still need to manually check tyre pressures, tread depths and tyre conditions regularly.

 E-Call automatically makes a 112 emergency call when it detects a severe impact.
 It transmits the exact location of the crash and other data, even if the occupants are not able to call for help, or do not know where they are.
 It can also be triggered manually.